The latest bluetongue situation, how to spot it, report it and prevent it spreading.

-Vaccination is the best way to protect animals from the Bluetongue virus.
+You can vaccinate animals against serotypes 1, 2, 4 and 8.
 You should discuss with your vet whether vaccination would benefit your business.

-You need to get a general licence to vaccinate your animals if they’re outside a restricted zone for bluetongue.
+You need to comply with the requirements of the bluetongue general licence if you wish to vaccinate animals located outside of a restricted zone for bluetongue.

-It can take up to 6 weeks for your animals to be fully immune as your animals must have 2 injections of the vaccine, 3 weeks apart.
+It can take up to 6 weeks for your animals to be fully immune.
+Your animals will require a period of time for immunity to develop following vaccination and may need 2 doses of the vaccine, 3 weeks apart.

 Vets can apply to the Veterinary Medicines Directorate for a Special Import Certificate (SIC).

-The certificate allows keepers to import safe and effective bluetongue vaccine directly from the EU to vaccinate their stock.
+The certificate allows keepers to import safe and effective bluetongue vaccine directly to vaccinate their stock.